Recession fears hit Wall Street after grim China, German data

 "It's almost as if global investors either don't buy the tariff delay as a sign of real progress in the U.S.-China trade war or have been too consumed by further evidence of global economic weakness to care," BMO Capital Markets strategist Stephen Gallo said.

-Interest-rate sensitive lenders were among notable losers before the bell.
-Bank of America Corp , Citigroup Inc , JPMorgan Chase & Co , Goldman Sachs , Wells Fargo & Co and Morgan Stanley were all down between 1.5per cent and 2.4per cent.
+Banks were among the losers in trading before the bell, with Bank of America Corp , Citigroup Inc , JPMorgan Chase & Co , Goldman Sachs , Wells Fargo & Co and Morgan Stanley down between 2.3per cent and 3.1per cent.

+Shares of Apple Inc were down 2.3per cent after boosting markets a day earlier with a 4per cent rise.

-Tariff sensitive chipmaker, which staged a comeback a day earlier, were also down.
-Micron Technology Inc , Broadcom Inc and Nvidia Corp among others slipped more than 1per cent.
+Chipmakers were also trading lower, with Micron Technology Inc , Broadcom Inc and Nvidia Corp down more than 2per cent.

+Macy's Inc tumbled 12.9per cent after the department store operator cut its full-year profit forecast as it discounted heavily to clear excess spring season inventory.

+Rivals Target Corp and Nordstrom Inc slipped between 3.8per cent and 4.5per cent.